ElektraInitiative/libelektra/doc/decisions/STEPS.md

 - problem, constraint and assumptions are well-explained and sound
 - links from/to related decisions are created
-- there are several considered alternatives, each with rationale and implication
+- there are several solutions described, each with rationale and implication
 - "Decision", "Rationale" and "Implications" are **not** yet filled out if there are people arguing for different options

 Here the decision should not only have one decision but should describe several solutions.